mkdirprince/infra-stage4/README.md

 ## Prerequisites

-You'll need:
+You'll need to download and have the following:

-- Terraform - Download from terraform.io
+- Terraform
-- Ansible - Follow installation guide at docs.ansible.com
+- Ansible
 - Cloud Credentials - Valid access keys for AWS, GCP, or Azure
-- SSH Keys - Generated pair for secure server access

 ---